Luna205011/Luna205011/README.md

 ![](https://files.catbox.moe/fb2b2v.png)

 🐾 / 🦈 / ⚙️ ˖° ⸝⸝ **rodger's github intro.**

-╰ name(s) ﹕rodger , cyberpunk , mechanical and baller .
+╰ name(s) ﹕rodger , cyberpunk , nana, mechanical and baller .

-︵ prns ﹕she / her . i'm a female .
+︵ prns ﹕she / her . i'm a female . !

-╰ interests ⸝ fandoms ﹕roblox , phighting , regretevator , forsaken , sewh , bugbo , bt ( blocktales ) , hfjONE .
+╰ interests ⸝ fandoms ﹕roblox , phighting , regretevator ,
+. forsaken , sewh , bugbo , bt ( blocktales ) , hfjONE !? .

-︵ extra ﹕c+h and interact friendly / encouraged . you'll see me around docks most of the time as i like roleplaying .
+︵ extra ﹕c+h and interact friendly / encouraged + interaction .
+.  you'll see me around docks for most of the time as i like roleplaying .

-︵ . this is mostly just for ponytown , but honestly you can just see it as whatever .
+︵ . this is mostly just for ponytown , but honestly you can just see it as whatever !! .